maximilien/i18n4go/README.md

 ## fixup

-The general usage for `-c fixup` command is:
+The general usage for `fixup` command is:

 ```
   ...